Pulse Amplitude Modulation (PAM), Pulse Width Modulation (PWM), Pulse Position Modulation(PPM), Pulse Coded Modulation & their Demodulation

 Disadvantages

-• High Bandwidth Requirement: The use of narrow pulses requires a larger transmission bandwidth compared to other pulse modulation techniques.
+- High Bandwidth Requirement: Narrow pulses require larger transmission bandwidth than other pulse modulation techniques.

 Applications of PPM

-• Optical Communications: Widely used in fiber-optic and free-space optical communication systems where transmitter power is limited.
+- Optical Communications: Fiber-optic and free-space optical systems where transmitter power is limited.

-• Radio Control (RC) Systems: Used for controlling hobbyist aircraft, cars, and drones.
-The position of the pulse corresponds to the position of a control stick or switch.
+- Radio Control (RC) Systems: Used in hobbyist aircraft, cars, and drones; pulse positions correspond to control inputs.